Ruobing1997/Hate_Crime_Analysis/README.md

   This is the capstone of DPSS in 2019 about Hate Crime in USA which is designed by Daniel Snow

-## Main Purpose
+## Background:

   Recent years, according to the FBI or Justice Research and Statistics Association data published, we can see the hate crime rate is increasing and each year, across America, an average of 250,000 people are victimized by hate crimes – criminal expressions of bigotry that terrorize entire communities and fray the social fabric of our country.
 In order to figure out what is the most important feature in the hate crime and in what extend this feature influences the hate crime rate, we run multi linear regression from income equality, degree, race raio, religious, citizen and non- citizen ratio to build the regression model.
-As well as demographat and republican ratio and ...
+As well as demographat and republican ratio and Jewish people.

+  The purpose of making such a policy is to establish guidelines for identifying and investigating hate crimes and assisting victimized individuals and communities.
+A swift and strong response by law en- forcement can help stabilize and calm the city as well as aid in a victim’s recovery.

+## Main Purpose

   The following is the purpose of this capstone: